API Reference

 AsteroidThermoPhysicalModels.update_flux_sun!Method

-Update solar irradiation flux on both components of a binary asteroid system.
+Update solar irradiation flux on both components of a binary asteroid system with mutual shadowing.

 Arguments

-• btpm::BinaryAsteroidTPM : Thermophysical model for a binary asteroid
+• state::BinaryAsteroidThermoPhysicalState : Thermophysical simulation state for a binary asteroid

 Notes